-For afternoon games that start about noon until 3:00 pm, the sun comes up behind the right field wall, but just a bit south of the structure.
+For afternoon games that start between 12pm and 3pm, the sun comes up behind the right field wall, but just a bit south of the structure.
 What this means is if you want to stay out of the sun and most of the heat during the St. Louis summer, consider a ticket in the rear rows of the levels along the first base side.
-Avoid the third base side for these start times unless you're planning on working on your tan.
+Avoid the third base side for these early start times.

 In most sections, the rear-most ten rows in each section are covered by a section or in the case of the top level, an awning.
 For many games, you can get a ticket in the upper level near the foul pole in right field for just $5.

 Seats in center field are nice, but you are going to feel like an egg on a sidewalk in 100 degree weather, which is similar to what you experience in the hot, humid St. Louis summer months.
-This includes games which start at any time.
+This is true of games which start at any time.

-In terms of best value in pricing, consider the Cardinal's practice of tiered pricing in designating higher prices to meet higher demand for the home team's most treasured rivals such as the Cubs, Yankees and Red Sox, the latter two strictly for interleague play.
-There really is never any reason to pay full-price for a ticket to a Cardinals game.
+In terms of best value in pricing, consider the Cardinals practice tiered pricing in desiring higher prices to meet higher demand for the home team's most treasured rivals such as the Cubs, Yankees and Red Sox, the latter two strictly for interleague play.
+There really is never any reason to pay full-price for a ticket at a Cardinals game.